-The Colon Cancer Guideline does recommend testing in colorectal cancer patients diagnosed at age ≤70 years old, as well as those >70 years old who meet Bethesda criteria.
-It also suggests that "MMR testing should also be considered for patients with stage II tumors," in which case the testing, in addition to screening for Lynch syndrome, provides the additional benefit of informing the decision as to whether to pursue adjuvant therapy.
+The Colon Cancer Guideline does recommend testing in colorectal cancer patients diagnosed at age ≤70 years old, as well as those >70 years old who meet Bethesda criteria26.
+The proposed less than 50 year old threshold deviates significantly from this and other guidelines discussed below.
+The guideline also suggests that "MMR testing should be considered for patients with stage II tumors," in which case the testing, in addition to screening for Lynch syndrome, provides the additional benefit of informing the decision as to whether to pursue adjuvant therapy.
 Thus, in the case of a stage II colon cancer in a patient over 70 failing to meet Bethesda criteria, MMR and/or MSI testing should not be denied.

 The Genetics/Familial High-Risk Assessment: Colorectal Guideline similarly endorses testing in all patients <70 and in those ≥70 meeting Bethesda criteria.
-It also recommends testing in patients diagnosed with endometrial cancer diagnosed before age 50, as well as testing in two other scenarios not mentioned by the author of this draft LCD:
+It also recommends testing in two other scenarios not mentioned by the author of this draft LCD:

-- 1. Patients with known Lynch syndrome in the family - Patients ≥5% risk of Lynch syndrome based on one of several clinical prediction models (e.g., MMRpro, PREMM, MMRpredict)
+- 1. Patients with known Lynch syndrome in the family - 2.
+Patients ≥5% risk of Lynch syndrome based on one of several clinical prediction models (e.g., MMRpro, PREMM, MMRpredict)

-As an alternative to age-based or Bethesda-guideline-driven "selective testing," this NCCN Guideline co-endorses universal testing of colon cancer patients (i.e., screening of all colon cancers with MMR and/or MSI testing) as an alternative approach.
+As an alternative to age-based or Bethesda-guideline-driven "selective testing," this NCCN Guideline co-endorses universal testing of colon cancer patients (i.e., screening of all colon cancers with MMR and/or MSI testing).
 From this and other examples addressed above and below, it is apparent that the authors of the dLCD have selected references and sections of references to support preconceived notions of appropriate utilization which may be based on financial costs rather than the statutory and regulatory standard of reasonableness and necessity.

-Several other groups have endorsed universal testing including the Centers-for-Disease-Control-and-Prevention-sponsored Evaluation of Genomic Applications in Practice and Prevention (EGAPP) Working Group35 and the Association for Molecular Pathology (AMP) Mismatch Repair-Defective CRC Working group.10 A subsequent cost-effectiveness analysis from the EGAPP demonstrated an incremental cost-effectiveness ratio for universal testing similar to that seen with screening colonoscopy.24

-The Association for Molecular Pathology white paper specifically recommends concurrent mismatch repair protein immunohistochemistry, microsatellite instability testing, and BRAF V600E mutation analysis on all colon cancers.
-The NCCN Guidelines do not recommend a specific algorithm because MMR IHC-based and MSI-based algorithms have been shown to perform similarly.
-These tests may be performed in series, rather than in parallel, to maximize the sensitivity for detecting Lynch syndrome (i.e., we concur that if IHC is done first and is normal, MSI testing may be warranted) without having to perform MSI testing in the ~15% of colon cancers with abnormal MMR IHC results (i.e., we concur that MSI testing is generally not warranted if IHC is done first and is abnormal).
-Occasionally the results of either MMR IHC or MSI testing is equivocal in which case interpretation may be aided by knowledge of the results of the complementary test (e.g., in neoadjuvant-treated cancers in which MMR IHC testing may be difficult to interpret).^{3,34} dLCD Statement: It is recommended that AMACR is best restricted to the evaluation of morphologically highly suspicious foci in which negative immunoreactivity of basal cell markers alone is insufficient to establish a diagnosis of cancer.
+Several other groups have endorsed universal testing including the Centers-for-Disease-Control-and-Prevention-sponsored Evaluation of Genomic Applications in Practice and Prevention (EGAPP) Working Group35 and the Association for Molecular Pathology (AMP) Mismatch Repair-Defective CRC Working group.10 A subsequent cost-effectiveness analysis from the EGAPP demonstrated an incremental cost-effectiveness ratio for universal testing similar to that seen with screening colonoscopy.24 based algorithms have been shown to perform similarly. ^{26,27} These tests may be performed in series, rather than in parallel, to maximize the sensitivity for detecting Lynch syndrome (i.e., we concur that if IHC is done first and is normal, MSI testing may be warranted) without having to perform MSI testing in the ~15% of colon cancers with abnormal MMR IHC results (i.e., we concur that MSI testing is generally not warranted if IHC is done first and is abnormal).
+Occasionally the results of either MMR IHC or MSI testing is equivocal in which case interpretation may be aided by knowledge of the results of the complementary test (e.g., in neoadjuvant-treated cancers in which MMR IHC testing may be difficult to interpret). ^{3,34} dLCD Statement: It is recommended that AMACR is best restricted to the evaluation of morphologically highly suspicious foci in which negative immunoreactivity of basal cell markers alone is insufficient to establish a diagnosis of cancer.